-Hi! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor at the Department of Electrical Engineering, Universidad de Chile.
+¡Hola! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor of astronomical instrumentation

 About Me